 so they have an appropriate angle to cover when not in combat.

-You will use the child class BP_ThreatAwarenessActor which has loads of helpful construction script logic and visuals.
+The Framework’s Threat Awareness Actor has loads of helpful construction script logic and visuals.
 Notably, the essential Pathable Threat Awareness Actors

 array will be auto-populated based on the assigned “Owning Room” and “Pathable Group ID”

-Overview: Look At Proxy
+Overview: Editor Only Look At Proxy

 tool